Retatrutide's effect on alcohol cravings?

 Can anyone report what, if any, effects Reta has had on alcohol consumption/craving to drink?

 I recently quit drinking altogether, but I was in functional alcoholic territory, where I would drink everyday, but only from 5-8 and always the same amount.
 1 bottle of wine would numb the stress and anxiety, but I could still get up at 6am without a hangover.
-When I started tirz, I cut down, but if I ramped back up to the same bottle of wine every night without issue.
-The urge to drink is still there, out of habit, even though I felt less of a physiological (addictive) compulsion to drink while taking tirz.
-I could "drink through" the tirz effect if I decided to, but I did feel less of a desire to drink.
+When I started tirzzzzzz, I cut down, but if I ramped back up to the same bottle of wine every night without issue.
+The urge to drink is still there, out of habit, even though I felt less of a physiological (addictive) compulsion to drink while taking tirzzzzzz.
+I could "drink through" the tirzzzzzz effect if I decided to, but I did feel less of a desire to drink.
 Of course, I want to drink less.

 I just wondered if Reta had the same, stronger or less effect on drinking.

 I took was at the same place where I was googling if I was an alcoholic.
 I could easily finish a bottle of wine every night if I wanted to.
-Since starting both Tirz and then especially Reta, I have a hard time drinking.
+Since starting both tirzzzzzz and then especially Reta, I have a hard time drinking.
 I just can't handle the taste and I don't even really know what I mean about that...
 I just know I rarely drink more than a glass of anything now and I don't have the urge to want it either.

 I'm sure it would have impact as they both work on GLP-1 and GIP receptors.
 The main difference is that Reta also works on glucagon receptors.